-- 33. Where any person dies leaving a will effectively disposing of part of his property, sections 29, 30, 31 and 32 shall have effect as respects the part of his property not so disposed of subject to the provisions contained in the will and subject to the following modifications- - (a) the requirement as to bringing property into account shall apply to any beneficial interests acquired by any issue of the deceased under the will of the deceased, but not to beneficial interests so acquired by other persons; and - (b) the personal representative shall, subject to his rights and powers for the purpose of administration, be a trustee for the persons entitled to the part of the estate not expressly disposed of unless it appears by the will that the personal representative is intended to take such part beneficially.
+- 33. Where any person dies leaving a will effectively disposing of part of that person's property, sections 29, 30, 31 and 32 shall have effect as respects the part of that person's property not so disposed of subject to the provisions contained in the will and subject to the following modifications - (a) the requirement as to bringing property into account shall apply to any beneficial interests acquired by any issue of the deceased under the will of the deceased, but not to beneficial interests so acquired by other persons; and - (b) the personal representative shall, subject to that personal representative's rights and powers for the purpose of administration, be a trustee for the persons entitled to the part of the estate not expressly disposed of unless it appears by the will that the personal representative is intended to take such part beneficially.